-Calls upon all Member States to develop comprehensive assistance plans for victims of terrorism, consistent with domestic law, taking into account a gender perspective, to address the immediate, short-term and longterm needs of victims of terrorism and their families with regard to their relief and rehabilitation, ensuring that they are provided with proper support and assistance, both immediately after an attack and in the long term, including through the sharing of best practices and lessons learned related to the protection of and assistance to victims of terrorism;
+Calls upon all Member States to Urges Member States to establish develop comprehensive assistance systems of assistance, consistent with domestic law, that would plans for victims of terrorism, consistent with domestic law, address the needs of victims of taking into account a gender terrorism and their families and perspective, to address the promote and protect their rights, immediate, short-term and longincluding by partnering with health term needs of victims of terrorism professionals, emergency planning and their families with regard managers and members of law to their relief and rehabilitation, enforcement, prosecutors' offices ensuring that they are provided and civil society, where applicable, to institutionalize the provision of with proper support and assistance, both immediately after an attack assistance to victims. and in the long term, including Emphasizes that the granting through the sharing of best of such assistance should be practices and lessons learned provided, in accordance with related to the protection of and domestic law, to victims of assistance to victims of terrorism; terrorist acts regardless of whether the perpetrator of the terrorist act is identified, apprehended, prosecuted or convicted.